The Ice Pirates: Production

+Development

-The film was made at MGM, then under David Begelman, with John Foreman as producer.
-It was originally called The Water Planet and had a $20 million budget, based on a script by Stanford Sherman, writer of Krull.
-However, as MGM was in financial difficulty, its bankers put a limit of $8 million on all films.
-Begelman and Foreman contacted Stewart Raffill, whose film High Risk (1981) had impressed them.
-Raffill said he would have to rewrite it and make it more comic, and they agreed.
-Rafill and Foreman said pirate movies like The Crimson Pirate were the main inspiration and they deliberately did not watch Star Wars.
+The film was based on a script originally called The Water Planet by Stanford Sherman, writer of Krull.
+The project was set up at MGM, then under studio head David Begelman, with John Foreman attached as producer and a budget of $20 million.
+However, MGM was in financial difficulty at the time, and its bankers then put a budget limit of $8 million on all films.
+Begelman and Foreman contacted Stewart Raffill, whose film High Risk (1981) had impressed them, to see if he was able to make a cheaper version of the film.
+Raffill said he would have to rewrite the script and make it more comic, and they agreed.
+Rafill and Foreman said the film's main inspiration was pirate movies like The Crimson Pirate and they deliberately did not watch Star Wars.